LiYuanyuanFighting/BioInformatics/projec/nextStep.md

+Using cross_val_score, no need to use train_test_split(), because cross_validation itself already split data into test and train

 1st try feature removing https://miguelmalvarez.com/2015/02/23/python-and-kaggle-feature-selection-multiple-models-and-grid-search/

 It seems that I need to do feature selection for each fold, this can be